-EMU celebrates the University’s 98th Annual Commencement in this Baccalaureate Service.
-Chad Gusler, assistant professor of language and literature, addresses the graduates with his speech titled “Fear, Love, and Wanderlust”.
-Senior class co-presidents Katie Miller and Austin Mumaw offer Senior Class Salutations.
+EMU celebrates the University’s 9th Annual Commencement in this Baccalaureate Service.
+Deanna Durham, assistant professor of social work, addresses the graduates with her speech titled “Speaking of Eating”.
+Senior class co-presidents Tyler Denlinger and Madelyn Gish offer Senior Class Salutations.

 University Chapel Gathering emphasizes the university’s vision of being a Learning Community as faculty and staff in several departments celebrate significant achievements of students during the Spring semester.

 Gather for student leader perspectives on celebrating student-centered leadership and offering a prayerful blessing for Dr. Susan Schultz Huxman during this week of inauguration activities.
 Several student musical groups enhance this time of worship, celebration and blessing.
 Reflections – Quinn Kathrineberg, Ariel Barbosa and Abigail Shelly.
 Stings Ensemble – Jacinda Stahly, Isaac Dahl, Quinn… Read more »

 Gather with the Y-Serve Leadership Team for a prayerful sending for students going on service and learning opportunities over spring break.
 Y-Trip Locations for 2017 Civil Rights Tour (visiting historic sites and learning centers from the southern Civil Rights Movement) with Multicultural and International Student Services, Gospel Choir, Y-Serve and Black Student Union. –… Read more »

 Immerse in the practice of praying Kyrie Eleison (God have mercy) as a shared prayer practice this Ash Wednesday with music led by Chamber Singers and reflections gathered by Ken J. Nafziger, Professor of Music.